Anoka Metro Regional Treatment Center

 Anoka-Metro Regional Treatment Center (AMRTC), located in Anoka, Minnesota, the county seat of Anoka County, provides inpatient and transitional services to patients with severe mental illness from the Twin Cities metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Sherburne and Washington County).

 Due to overcrowding, some patients will be transferred to St. Peter's Regional Treatment Center; This is done by random selection upon intake.

 The facility was previously the Anoka Asylum and in 1937 the name was changed to the Anoka State Hospital.
 The hospital provided care for mentally ill men starting in 1900 and for women in 1906.
 As a hospital for the mentally ill, until 1999, it housed thousands of patients, both male and female.
 It was once again renamed in 1985 to the current name.

 History

 The hospital was founded as a state asylum in 1900 as a residence for mentally ill men and starting in 1906 for women.
 The city of Anoka was chosen over Hastings to help with overcrowding in mental institutions in St. Paul.
 Of the first 100 men brought to the asylum, 86 died and were buried on site in numbered graves.
 By 1948, the hospital itself was severely overcrowded, with a majority of the population being women.
 In the 1960s and 1970s many residents were moved out into nursing homes for better care.
+Historically, the facility was used for conversion therapy on teenagers.

 In 1985 the site was renamed the Anoka Metro Regional Treatment Center.
 It was closed in 1999 and was given to Anoka County.